![]() |

 instead of yield return E.WaitSkip(0.5f);

-(use more or less dots for longer/shorter pauses)BUT, there's certain limitations (at least currently):
+(use more or less dots for longer/shorter pauses)PQ Tools